 International Sarajevo Summer School: The populist threat to transitional justice.
 Sarajevo University.
 July 2017.

-Copenhagen University, Institut of Cross-Cultural studies: Minority rights in Croatia.
+Copenhagen University, Institute of Cross-Cultural studies: Minority rights in Croatia.
 14. November 2016.